Defending a Felony DUI Charge

 A felony DUI charge, as related to the serious harm or death of another can cause lasting damage for all parties and families involved.

 Strom Law Firm, L.L.C.
-South Carolina Felony DUI Attorneys are committed to managing the legal burdens of a DUI felony case, so that clients and their families can focus on coping with the tragedy itself.
+South Carolina Felony DUI Attorneys are committed to managing the legal burdens of a DUI felony case so that clients and their families can focus on coping with the tragedy itself.

 When Can You Be Charged with Felony DUI?

 You can be charged with felony DUI in South Carolina if you were in an accident (which led to the DUI arrest) that resulted in great bodily injury or death.
 The penalties for a felony DUI conviction can include a mandatory minimum of one year in prison when death occurs and a mandatory 30 days when great bodily injury occurs.
-If you have been charged with felony DUI, is critical that you hire an experienced DUI attorney to protect your rights.
+If you have been charged with felony DUI, you must hire an experienced DUI attorney to protect your rights.

 The Strom Law Firm DUI defense team is committed to protecting your rights following a felony DUI arrest.